awslabs/voice-powered-analytics/README-QuickSight.md

 1. You will see tiles for each of the QuickSight supported data sources.
 From this page select the **Athena** tile.
 1. When asked for the dataset name you can choose anything you like, for our example we use **tweets-dataset** You can choose to validate that SSL will be used for data between Athena and QuickSight.
 Finish be selecting **Create data source**
 1. Now we need to choose the Athena table we created in **Step 1**.
 For our example we used the **Default** database, with a table name of **tweets**.
 Finish by clicking on **Select**.
-1. You will now be asked if you want to use spice or direct query access.
-If in the Ireland region, choose direct query access (SPICE is not yet available in this region).
-Click **Visualize** when done.
+1. SPICE is not needed for this workshop.
+If asked, select **Directly query your data**.
+Click Visualize when done.
 1. QuickSight will now import the data.
 Wait until you see **Import Complete**.
 Then close the summary window.
 1. Add the **created** field from the Athena table by dragging it from the Field list to the empty AutoGraph window.
-1. From the *Visual types* in the botom left corner, select **Vertical bar chart**
+1. From the *Visual types* in the bottom left corner, select **Vertical bar chart**
 1. Add another Visual by selecting in the top left corner, the **+ Add** button  and then **Add visual**
 1. On this new graph, lets add the **country** field.
 1. As you can see, lots of tweets do not include which country the tweet was created in.
 Lets filter these results out.
 Click on the large bar labeled **none**, then select **exclude "none"** from the pop up window.
 As you can see the tweets without a location were excluded.
 1. Lets change the visual from a bar chart to a pie chart.
 Select the entire visual, then from the bottom right select the **pie chart** visual.
-Add **Group By: "none"**
+Add **Group By: "country"**

-**Bonus: What other interesting insights can you find from this data in Quicksight**
+**Bonus: What other interesting insights can you find from this data in Quicksight?**

 ### Step 4 - Create a query to find the number of reinvent tweets